-Bear Tu Do, whose name means freedom in Vietnamese, was the last bile bear in Son La province, is the 40th resident of our sanctuary, and the 50th bear rescued by FOUR PAWS in Vietnam.
+Bear Tu Do, whose name means freedom in Vietnamese, was the last bile bear in Son La province.
+He is now the 40th resident at our sanctuary and the 50th bear rescued by FOUR PAWS in Vietnam.

 With your help, we reached 100k signatures on our Hanoi petition already!
 For years we’ve been trying to change the horrible situation for bears farmed in Vietnam – and now we're focused on Hanoi.
 In collaboration with our partners in the Bear Coalition in Vietnam, Education for Nature - Vietnam and World Animal Protection, please continue to support our efforts to make a species-appropriate life for all captive bears, like Mo in this picture, possible.

 FOUR PAWS changes the focus of the international campaign #SaveTheSaddestBears to end bear farming in Vietnam and launches a new petition aimed at hotspot Hanoi.
 Since FOUR PAWS started the campaign in 2017, over 1.2 million people signed the petition and 49 bears were rescued and brought to BEAR SANCTUARY Ninh Binh.
 But while significant progress was made across the country, Hanoi remains the country’s #1 bear bile farming hotspot, with 161 bears trapped on 31 farms, accounting for 46% of the total bile bears in Vietnam!
 Hanoi is the country’s capital, and therefore should be setting an example for other provinces to follow, not creating an embarrassment for Vietnam on the global stage.

 Rescue Cam: Poor bile bear Cam was trapped in a tiny, metal cage on a bear farm in Hai Phong province, Vietnam.